Jordan Fisher: Personal life

 Fisher is married to his childhood sweetheart Ellie Woods.
-They announced their engagement on May 29, 2019 and were going to get married on July 25, 2020, but the wedding was delayed due to COVID-19.
-They married on November 21, 2020 in a private ceremony at Walt Disney World.
-In December 2021, the couple announced via Instagram that they are expecting their first child, a son.
+They announced their engagement on May 29, 2019, and were going to marry on July 25, 2020, but the wedding was delayed due to COVID-19.
+They married on November 21, 2020, in a private ceremony at Walt Disney World.
+In December 2021, the couple announced via Instagram that they were expecting their first child, a son.
 On June 7, 2022, the couple welcomed a son named Riley William.